Core Concepts

 Understanding Nebula’s architecture helps you work more effectively with memories, conversations, and documents.Memories: Universal Information Containers

-In Nebula, everything is stored as a memory - a container for related information.
-A memory represents a complete unit:- Conversation Memory: Contains all messages in a conversation
+In Nebula, everything is stored as a memory - a container for related information:- Conversation Memory: Contains all messages in a conversation

 - Document Memory: Contains an entire document (potentially split into chunks)